 Dark clouds suddenly

-fill the sky.
+fill up the sky.

 The cold wind